How common is male incontinence? About 3% to 11% of men have some form of urinary incontinence. And urine leaks indeed become more common with age.

 - Quick absorption (to keep your skin dry)

 - Tear-away sides and optional insert pads (for convenience)

 What about incontinence pads for men?
 If your leaks are light enough and you're not especially active, pads could work for you.

 But for light or heavy protection, we recommend men take advantage of the security incontinence underwear offers.
-For lighter leak protection, you can try our underwear for light incontinence.

 Ultimately, only you can determine the best product for your needs.
 However, our guide Men's Incontinence Underwear: Everything You Need to Know to Get it Right is a great place to start learning about your options.